TayThorian/MasterBookVault/README.md

 - TSR2114 - DMGR2 - Castle Guide
 - TSR9506 - Chronomancer
 - TSR9507 - Shaman
+- TSR9366 - ALQ1 - Golden Voyages
+- TSR9431 - ALQ2 - Assassin Mountain
 - TSR2021 - Dragonlance Adventures
+- TSR11405 - The Wyrmskull Throne
+- TSR11393 - Sea of Fallen Stars
+- TSR11316 - FOR12 - Demihumans of the Realms
+- TSR9491 - FOR8 - Pages from the Mages
+- TSR9379 - Volo's Guide to Waterdeep
+- TSR9393 - Volo's Guide to the North
+- TSR9460 - Volo's Guide to the Sword Coast
+- TSR9486 - Volo's Guide to Cormyr
+- TSR9524 - Volo's Guide to the Dalelands
+- TSR9535 - Volo's Guide to All Things Magical
 - TSR2023 - Greyhawk Adventures